MauroJr/thread-pool/README.md

 left off, but it will be able to grab any queued up tasks and start running with them.

+Don't forget that you have `Promise#catch` that you can use to catch any error that might result in your thread dying.

 ## Shutting Down a Pool

 If you are done with your pool, you don't have to leave threads alive with